Abou Sangaré

-Abou Sangaré (born May 7, 2001) is a Guinean auto-mechanic and actor who is currently active in France.
+Abou Sangaré is a Guinean auto mechanic and actor who lives in France.
+He is primarily known for his role as Souleymane in Souleymane's Story.
+For this role, he has received several accolades, including a European Film Award, a Gotham Award, and a César Award.

-Early life
+Early and personal life

-Abou Sangaré was born on Mei 7, 2001, in Sinko, Guinea.
+Abou Sangaré was born in Guinea.
 He left Guinea as a teenager, seeking to make enough money to pay for medical care for his mother, who has epilepsy.
-He enrolled a vocational school program in Road Transport Vehicle Maintenance and obtains his technician's certificate in Amiens.
+He enrolled in a vocational school program in road transport vehicle maintenance, and obtained his technician's certificate in Amiens.

-At the beginning of 2025 he received a one-year residence permit after failing three previous attempts and being targeted by an OQTF.
+At the beginning of 2025 he received a one-year residence permit, after failing on three previous attempts and being targeted by an OQTF.

 Career

-In 2023 he was selected by Boris Lojkine to starring in Souleymane's Story in the Un Certain Regard section at the 2024 Cannes Film Festival and win the Best Performance award.
+In 2023, he was cast by Boris Lojkine to star in Souleymane's Story for his first ever acting role.

+The movie about a Guinea immigrant food delivery driver in Paris premiered at the Un Certain Regard section at the 2024 Cannes Film Festival.
+He went on to win the Best Performance award.

-He also win Best Male Revelation at the 2025 César Awards and Best Actor at the 2025 Lumière Awards.
+He was awarded the Best Male Revelation at the 2025 César Awards and Best Actor at the 2025 Lumière Awards.

+Additionally, he won the European Film Award for Best Actor at the 37th European Film Awards and the Breakthrough Performer at the Gotham Independent Film Awards 2025 for his role in Souleymane’s Story.